 Projectile Mass: 18.2 kg

 Explosive Charge Mass: 1.698 kg

 The protection of artillery batteries was considered to be a crucial aspect in conventional warfare in the Soviet Army.
-There was a general understanding that there were more challenges to overcome than ever before, .
+There was a general understanding that there were more challenges to overcome than ever before, particularly since the expected enemy was ahead in terms of self-propelled tube artillery systems and thus had a much better shoot-and-scoot capability than the towed guns of the Soviet artillery forces.
 Soviet officers, analysts and scientists rated enemy artillery as the foremost threat to their own.
 The second most serious threat was aircraft, including fixed-wing high performance aircraft as well as rotary aircraft.
 Third on the list of perceived threats to artillery were enemy

 When the MT-L prime mover was being designed, the need for better protection led to the Army's insistence on having armour on the new vehicle, resulting in the creation and introduction of the MT-LB into widespread service instead of the MT-L.